StrangeRanger/bash-style-guide/content/style.md

 ////
 ///

-## Shebang Lines in Bash Scripts
+## Shebang in Bash Scripts

-The shebang line, also known as the hashbang or interpreter directive, is a crucial component of Bash scripts.
-It specifies the interpreter that should execute the script, ensuring compatibility and consistent behavior across different environments.†
+On Unix-like systems, the shebang (`#!`) line at the beginning of a script specifies the interpreter that should execute the script.
+In Bash scripts, the choice of shebang can impact script portability and compatibility across different operating systems.
+Understanding the differences between `#!/bin/bash` and `#!/usr/bin/env bash` is crucial for ensuring scripts run as intended.

 /// admonition | Guidelines
     type: info